Navigating the AI Adoption Ladder

 First, a quick reflection on how we got here…

-Many of us first interacted with AI tools like ChatGPT, marveling at their novelty and potential.
+Many folks first interacted with AI tools like Anthropic's Claude or OpenAI's ChatGPT, marveling at their novelty and potential.

-We asked random questions and received instant, human-like responses, igniting a realization that AI was more than just a fleeting trend – it was going to revolutionize how we work.
+We asked simple questions and received instant, human-like responses, igniting a realization that AI was more than just a fleeting trend – it was going to revolutionize how we work.

-Now think about November 2023 - you were still excited, but you felt stuck.
+Now think about the last few months - you were still excited, but you felt stuck.
 You are trying to get real value and help from AI to do your job, but it’s falling short.

 Sound familiar?